-2009 was the year in which the first Fitbit activity tracker was launched, opening the gateway to a world of exciting opportunities.
-Not only did the brand become synonymous with accessible hardware, it was also recognized for its excellent software – its social networking, mobile app, sleep tracking and subscription coaching which set it apart from other fitness wearables.
+The first Fitbit activity tracker was launched in 2009, eliciting a world of exciting opportunities.
+Not only did the brand become synonymous with accessible hardware, but also its excellent software.
+Plus its social networking, mobile app, sleep tracking and subscription coaching which set it apart from other fitness wearables.

 Google And Fitbit – What’s Happening?

 Is there anyone on the planet that isn’t familiar with the Google brand?
-This technological giant is slowly permeating through every element of modern life, and doesn’t appear to be slowing any time soon.
-From its internet search engine to its Pixel entry into the smartphone market, Google is on the rise, so it comes as no surprise that the brand is keen to enter the wearables market too.
+Considering this technological giant is permeating every element of modern life, and doesn’t appear to be slowing any time soon.
+And from its internet search engine to its Pixel entry into the smartphone market, Google is on the rise.
+So it comes as no surprise that the brand is keen to enter the wearables market too.

 Will I Receive Targeted Adverts?

-There are now over 27 million active Fitbit users worldwide, wearing a broad spectrum of Fitbit wearables which collect a huge amount of personal data regarding sleep, heartrate, exercise and activity patterns.
+There are now nearly 30 million active Fitbit users worldwide, wearing a broad spectrum of Fitbit wearables which collect a huge amount of personal data regarding sleep, heart rate, exercise and activity patterns.
 Fitbit devices also have inbuilt GPS tracking while also being customizable to collect further data about performance, diet and health.
 Even dates of birth and gender are recorded since users are requested to supply this information in order to have their fitness activity properly tracked and analysed.
-Now, all of that data will come within reach of Google.
+Now, all of that data will be within Google’s reach.